LoginRadius/docs/content/references/javascript-library/form-library/index.md

 This document describes the different function calls that can be made to the various LoginRadius APIs via the Form Library allowing you to easily add support for LoginRadius to your custom-built forms.

-> Note: If you are currently using the automatically generated interfaces provided by `LoginRadiusV2.js` and are looking to add additional customizations/functionality, we recommend using the [JavaScript Hooks](/references/javascript-library/hooks) or referring to the [LoginRadius HTML5 SDK](/references/sdk/html5-sdk).
+> Note: If you are currently using the automatically generated interfaces provided by `LoginRadiusV2.js` and are looking to add additional customizations/functionality, we recommend using the <a href="/references/javascript-library/hooks" target="_blank">JavaScript Hooks</a> or referring to the <a href="/references/sdk/html5-sdk" target="_blank">LoginRadius HTML5 SDK</a>.

 ## Initialization